IBM/tririga-envizi-appconnect-flows/README.md

 <img width="948" alt="Create Account 2b" src="https://media.github.ibm.com/user/375131/files/ecbc8700-eb1d-11ec-9693-4ce83ffda2e6">

 - Enter the necessary details for the connector
-    - For SFTP, it will be the SFTP server and user account.
+    - For Amazon S3, it will be the Secret Access Key and Access Key ID provided by Envizi.
     - For HTTP, it will be the Authentication Key or username and password needed for Tririga.
 <img width="960" alt="Create Account 3" src="https://media.github.ibm.com/user/375131/files/ed551d80-eb1d-11ec-9894-350e87fbb2b2">